FairShare · Web & iOS

 Quranic foundation

-Every share is linked to the verse that governs it — Surah An-Nisa 4:11, 4:12, and 4:176 — so you can see the source for yourself.
+Every share is linked to the verse that prescribes it.
+Surah An-Nisa 4:11, 4:12, and 4:176 are right there, so you can see the source for yourself.

 Handles the edge cases